 Flesh Eating Disease

-Clinically known as Harlequin Ichthyosis, this severe genetic disorder, which mainly affects the skin, is only found amongst infants.
+Clinically known as Harlequin Ichthyosis, this severe genetic disorder, which mainly affects the skin, is found among infants.
 The most common cause of death is systemic infection, and sufferers rarely survive for more than a few days.

 The skin develops hard, diamond-shaped keratin scales all over the body, inhibiting the baby's movement.
 Where skin should fold, it hardens and cracks instead, leaving the baby vulnerable to fatal infections.
 Additionally, most babies born with Harlequin Ichthyosis are deformed, their body parts being underdeveloped or not existing at all.

 There have, however, been improvements in care, most notably the drug Isotretinoin (Isotrex).
-Some patients have survived into adolescence and, in very rare cases, lived to adulthood.
+Some patients have survived into adolescence.